 TTCOUNT Number of times this call / object name heard.
 1, for the first time, could be used to send a greeting.
-1 TTSYMBOL Symbol table/overlay and symbol. / ' Js for airplane for Jet Ski TTLAT Latitude.
-39.202 2083 TTLON Longitude. -94.60 04167 TTFREQ Frequency from the C nnnnn tone sequence.
-146.52 20MHz TTCOMMENT Comment.
-TEMPUS 5 FUGIT TTLOC Original location if other that latitude and longitude.
+1 TTSYMBOL Symbol table/overlay and symbol. /' for airplane Js for Js for Jet Ski TTLAT Latitude.
+39.202083 TTLON Longitude. -94.604167 TTFREQ Frequency from the C nnnnn tone sequence.
+146.520MHz TTCOMMENT Comment.
+TEMPUS FUGIT TTLOC Original location if other that latitude and longitude.
 This is useful because the original might have specified a large region.
-278 31794936 95440 4725830 TTSTATUS Status from the C n tone sequence.
-Off du ıty TTDAO Enhanced location description so you can distinguish between predefined points, the corral, etc. !T12!
+EM29QE78 32TPP81794936 19T 305440 4725830 TTSTATUS Status from the C n tone sequence.
+Off duty TTDAO Enhanced location description so you can distinguish between predefined points, the corral, etc. !T12!